-Records and Documentation Intent Applicable Indicator Required for Compliance 95.
-Monitoring, Meeting with the Individual Quarterly At a minimum, service agencies must meet in person with the individual, who may be accompanied by a peer, friend or family member as may be appropriate and as may be requested by the individual, at least quarterly and separately from the Host Family, in order to receive feedback and address any issues the individual may have, in a personal and confidential manner.
-Policy Directives for Service Agencies regarding the Host Family Program 3.1 The service agency must meet its obligations and ensure that the host family is meeting its obligations, by ensure that: • the Host Family is fulfilling their roles and responsibilities in supporting the individual, and the residence maintains a safe living environment.
+Records and Documentation Intent Applicable Indicator Required for Compliance At a minimum, service agencies must meet in person The service agency must meet its obligations and ensure that the host family is meeting its obligations, by ensure that: • the Host Family is fulfilling their roles and responsibilities in supporting the individual, and the residence maintains a safe living environment.
 Host Family Program only.
 Meeting Minutes, Quarterly Records; Records of Contact A letter and/or documentation confirming completion of corrective action.